Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

 ## Mint TIP-3 tokens

 ::: info
-In order to be able to mint token for token wallet from a token root you must be the root owner .
+In order to be able to mint token for a token wallet you must be the token root owner .
 :::

 <p class=actionInName style="margin-bottom: 0;">Token Root address</p>